-"After what seemed like ages, Lars [IUlrich] and Cliff [Burton] finally came out and they announced that Metallica were in fact not going to be able to play, but Ozzy was going to play an extra long set to make up for it.
-Well, guess what ... of course no one told Ozzy that, or he didn’t care and they didn’t play any more than their regular set."
+"After what seemed like ages, Lars [Ulrich] and Cliff [Burton] finally came out and they announced that Metallica were in fact not going to be able to play, but Ozzy was going to play an extra long set to make up for it," the fan added.
+"Well, guess what ... of course no one told Ozzy that, or he didn’t care and they didn’t play any more than their regular set."

-Hetfield's skateboarding woes were sadly not the end of Metallica's troubles during their 1986 tour.
+Hetfield's skateboarding woes were sadly not the end of Metallica's troubles during the 1986 tour.
 Shortly after he completed his recovery and returned to the lineup, the band was dealt a tragic blow on Sept.
-27, 1986, when its tour bus lost control and crashed between shows, killing bassist Burton.
+27, 1986, when their tour bus lost control and crashed between shows, killing bassist Burton.

 Incredibly, Metallica was back onstage less than two months later, with new member Jason Newsted in the fold, and managed to play out the string, finally finishing their tour obligations in February 1987.
 The following month, Hetfield jumped back on his skateboard — and broke his wrist yet again.